ros-navigation/docs.nav2.org/2020summerOfCode/projects/grid_maps.rst

 **Skills required**

 - C++ and Git
-- ROS recommended ROS2, but you can pick it up before starting
+- ROS recommended ROS 2, but you can pick it up before starting
 - Coordinate transformations and basic geometry
 - Recommended: Gazebo simulation and Navigation experience